gongahkia/yuho/doc/alt.md

 # Alternative rationale for `Yuho`

 > [!NOTE]
-> Reasoning here is nearly
+> Reasoning here is nearly a carbon
-> a carbon copy of Catala's
+> copy of Catala's rationale.
-> rationale.
 >
-> This is now outdated and for
+> This is now outdated and stored here
-> archival purposes.
+> for archival purposes.

 In a bid to automate out inefficiency, many public systems incorporate [programs](https://youtu.be/jmHwAh_-IOU?si=f4DlP7pklN424kCw) *(written in languages like C, COBOL, Java, etc.)* that compute payments to be collected and disbursed, especially in the areas of income, housing and corporate tax.